 Laura and I discussed the options for colour narrowed it down to either going with a heritage colour scheme to play up the Queen Anne character of the house or to a fresh and bright scheme to help counter all of the shade from the many tall trees surrounding the house.
 I suggested to Laura that she look at how the inside of their home was decorated to give her direction on which was the best way to go.

-Laura's husband was reluctant to paint the oak front door.
-Benjamin Moore Hastings Red (VC-30) convinced him to take the leap.
+The door was previously unpainted oak and Laura’s husband was reluctant to paint it, but Benjamin Moore Hastings Red (VC-30) convinced him to take the leap.

 They decided to look at a heritage colour palette.
 This was my first time in using the Historical Vancouver True Colours palette.
 Introduced in 2003 by the Vancouver Heritage Foundation and Benjamin Moore, the Historical Vancouver True Colours palette is a collection of 35 colours that reflect the history and buildings of Vancouver from 1888 to 1928.